sajib-4414/Exercise-goal-tracker-MERN-stack/README.md

 # Exercise Goal tracker

+The app allows users to manage their exercise goals with features such as secure login and signup, the ability to create, update, and delete goals, support for day-wise, week-wise, and monthly tracking, and summary statistics for completed goals.

-Exercise Goal tracker built witn MERN full stack and AWS CI/CD with AWS Elastic Kubernetes Service deployment.
+Technical stack: Exercise Goal tracker built witn MERN full stack and AWS CI/CD with AWS Elastic Kubernetes Service deployment.

 ## Description

-This repository contains the source code and documentation for the Exercise Goal tracker application.
-The application is built with the MERN (MongoDB, Express, React, Node.js) full stack, and it provides functionalities for managing exercise goals.
-Following functionalities are supported till now.
+This custom excercise tracking app provides functionalities such as,
 - Login functionality
 - Signup functionality
 - Create, update, and delete exercise goals